openwpm/openwpm-crawler/README.md

 Launch OpenWPM crawls using Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) workloads to run the crawl.

-The OpenWPM crawler.py script will continuously fetch sites to run and exit once there are no additional sites in the queue.
+A Redis work queue is set up and loaded with the list of URLs to crawl.
+Containers in the Kubernetes job runs the OpenWPM crawler.py script which will continuously fetch sites to run and exit once there are no additional sites in the queue.

 ## Preparations